Hate your job but a career change idea holds you back? If you’re looking for a new career you’ve come to the right place.

 Getting a second career at 40 or 50 is doable.
 I know it’s true because I did it.

-But my situation is not unique.
-There are career changers who experienced similar situations as you’re now.
-And some have managed to get a perfect career.
+My situation is not unique.
+Lots of career changers experience similar situations as you’re now.
+And many have managed to get a perfect career.

 That won’t be easy.
 But for long-term joy and job satisfaction, it’s worth your while.